![]() |

 i) From Other Than Step 8 − Normally, upon reallocation, an employee shall be advanced to the lowest step in the targeted pay grade that represents at least a full step increase in the former pay grade.

-ii) From Step 8 − When an employee is promoted from Step 8, the employee shall be paid at the lowest step rate in the targeted pay grade that results in an increase equal to at least 3%.
+ii) From Step 8 − When an employee is reallocated from Step 8, the employee shall be paid at the lowest step rate in the targeted pay grade that results in an increase equal to at least 3%.
 To compute this, add 3% to the employee's current rate at Step 8 (then include longevity if the employee is receiving an increased rate based on longevity).
 Then place the employee on the lowest step in the targeted pay grade that is at least equivalent to that amount.
 The reallocation shall not change the creditable service date for non-bargaining-unit employees or if the increase is less than one step for the bargaining unit employees.

-3) Reevaluation If a higher pay grade is assigned to a class, the employee occupying the position in the class shall be advanced to the lowest step in the new grade that represents an increase in pay.
+3) Reevaluation – If a higher pay grade is assigned to a class, the employee occupying the position in the class shall be advanced to the lowest step in the new grade that represents an increase in pay.
 If an employee becomes eligible for a satisfactory performance increase as a result of the reevaluation, a one-step increase will be granted immediately.
-The reevaluation shall not change the creditable service date for non-bargaining-unit employees or if the increase is less than one step for the bargaining unit employees.
+The reevaluation shall not change the creditable service date if the increase is less than one step for the bargaining unit employees.

-5) Reclassification If the class to which the position is being moved has a higher pay grade, the employee's base salary is advanced to the salary in the new pay grade that represents the least increase in pay.
+5) Reclassification – If the class to which the position is being moved has a higher pay grade, the employee's base salary is advanced to the salary in the new pay grade that represents the least increase in pay.
 If this new salary is less than the difference between Step 7 and Step 8 in the new pay grade and the employee has been paid the base salary in Step 8 of the previous pay grade for longer than one year, the new salary is advanced one step from the salary in the new pay grade representing the least increase.
+The reclassification shall not change the creditable service date if the increase is less than one step for the bargaining unit employees.

-e) Adjustment An employee may receive an upward adjustment in the employee's base salary for the purpose of correcting a previous error, oversight or when the best interest of the agency and the State of Illinois will be served.
-Adjustments must have the prior approval of the Director of Central Management Services.
-In determining the appropriateness of a request for a salary adjustment by an employing agency, the Director of Central Management Services will consider whether the need for the adjustment is substantial, whether the action is consistent with the treatment of other similar situations, and whether the action is equitable in view of the particular circumstances prompting the request.
-The adjustment shall not change the creditable service date for non-bargaining-unit employees or if the increase is less than one step for the bargaining unit employees.
-The effective dates for the 4% and 3% adjustment increases effective December 2, 2005 and January 1, 2007, respectively, are as stated.
+e) Adjustment – An employee may receive an upward adjustment in the employee's base salary for the purpose of correcting a previous error, oversight or when the best interest of the agency and the State of Illinois will be served.
+Adjustments shall have the prior approval of the Director.
+An adjustment at the time of entrance into State government shall have supporting documentation in the candidate's employment application.
+In determining the appropriateness of a request for a salary adjustment by an employing agency, the Director shall consider whether the need for the adjustment is substantial, whether the action is consistent with the treatment of other similar situations, and whether the action is equitable in view of the particular circumstances prompting the request.
+The Director's approval of an adjustment at the time of entrance into State government shall be based on the candidate's documented directly‑related education and experience exceeding the minimum requirements in the class specification, prior base salary history, staffing needs and requirements of the employing agency, and labor market influences on the recruitment for the position classification or position.
+The adjustment shall not change the creditable service date if the increase is less than one step for the bargaining unit employees.
+When a payroll adjustment is made for an AFSCME represented employee covered by the collective bargaining agreement signed August 21, 2019, upon request, an explanation for the adjustment shall be given to the employee.